 Weakened by his struggle, the old campaigner died in a New York hospital on February 19, 1936, at the age of 56.
 He had elected to be buried in Milwaukee, his hometown, where he enlisted in 1898, rather than at Arlington National Cemetery.

 In 1955, the Air Force Association passed a resolution to void Billy Mitchell’s court-martial.
 In 1957, Mitchell’s youngest child, William, Jr., petitioned the Air Force to set aside the court-martial verdict.
 Secretary of the Air Force James H. Douglas unhappily denied the request, saying, ‘It is tragic that an officer who contributed so much to his country’s welfare should have terminated his military career under such circumstances.’

 Although the conviction was not removed, Billy Mitchell had already received a measure of official recognition from a grateful nation when President Harry S. Truman signed legislation in 1946 bestowing a special medal posthumously on Mitchell ‘in recognition of his outstanding pioneer service and foresight in the field of American military aviation.’

 Should Billy Mitchell be remembered today?
 The answer is a definite and strong affirmative.
 He not only foresaw that an air force was essential for national survival but also educated the public and its leaders on the role that the airplane would eventually play in national life.
 For his foresight and willingness to sacrifice his career for his beliefs, the nation owes to this unorthodox visionary a debt of gratitude it can never repay.

-This article was written by C.V.
-Glines and originally published in the September 1997 issue of Aviation History magazine.
+This feature was originally published in the September 1997 issue of Aviation History magazine.
 For more great articles subscribe to Aviation History magazine today!